Photo Permission Form found here.

 West KY Workforce Board Success Story – Adult Funding

-Shericka Burgess was a low-income adult raising her children when she decided to go back to school and train for a career in healthcare.
-She visited the Kentucky Career Center in Hopkinsville and met with a Workforce Innovation & Opportunity Act Career Coach.
-Shericka was determined to become a nurse.
-With tuition assistance from the West Kentucky Workforce Board, she enrolled at the Tennessee College of Applied Technology, in May 2022.
-She completed her degree in August 2023.
-In January 2024, Shericka was hired at Jennie Stuart Medical Center in Hopkinsville, KY.
-She works as a LPN in their Emergency Room.
+A low-income adult, raising her children, decided to return to school and train for a career in healthcare.
+She met with a Workforce Innovation & Opportunity Act Career Coach at the Kentucky Career Center in Hopkinsville.
+With tuition assistance from the West Kentucky Workforce Board, she enrolled at the Tennessee College of Applied Technology in May 2022.

 West KY Workforce Board Success Story – Trade Funding